-Ross was involved in several undergraduate research projects including a mineralogical x-ray diffraction analysis investigating a Carbon isotope anomaly within an Ordovician intertidal zone in Kentucky, a geophysical characterization of folds from the Sveconorwegian Orogeny in Gothenburg, Sweden, and a periodic groundwater monitoring project of a well field adjacent to the St. Joseph River in Fort Wayne.
+Ross earned his Bachelor of Science in Geology with Environmental Concentration from Indiana University-Purdue University Fort Wayne (currently Purdue University Fort Wayne) in May 2016.
+While an undergraduate, he worked as a TA for introductory geology lab courses and was involved in several research projects including a mineralogical x-ray diffraction analysis investigating a Carbon isotope anomaly within an Ordovician intertidal zone in Kentucky, a geophysical characterization of folds from the Sveconorwegian Orogeny in Gothenburg, Sweden, and a periodic groundwater monitoring project of a well field adjacent to the St. Joseph River in Fort Wayne.
 He presented his research on the well field at the Geological Society of America North-Central Meeting 2016 and the 131st meeting of the Indiana Academy of Science.